 There are two types of garage door springs: Torsion springs which are connected above the closed door, and extension springs, which are mounted along the garage door’s sides or above the horizontal tracks.
 Extension springs stretch and contract to counterbalance the weight of the garage door.

-Galvanized means to coat iron or steel with a protective layer of zinc.
-In the 1990’s, technicians started layering garage door springs with grease to extend its life.
+Galvanized spring are coated in iron or steel with a protective layer of zinc.
+In the 1990’s, technicians started layering garage door springs with grease to extend their life.
 Doing this made a huge mess on the garage door and the garage floor, which added to the work of a technician trying to move on to the next repair.
 To help, galvanized garage door torsion springs were introduced as an alternative to oil-tempered springs.
 Galvanized springs are silver and oil-tempered are black.

 How do you maintain a galvanized spring?

 Even though the introduction of galvanized springs addressed the greasy mess, the process of galvanizing weakens metal springs.
 It seems that galvanized springs need more adjustments over time than do oil-tempered steel springs.
 In order to adjust the springs, tension is added to the spring, which in turn, shortens the life cycle of the galvanized spring.